thephez/basic-bitcoin-client/README.md

-A basic Python bitcoin client that will connect to the bitcoin network and monitor transactions/blocks.
+A basic Python bitcoin client (Python 2.7 - not currently Python 3 compatible) that will connect to the bitcoin network and monitor transactions/blocks.
 Primarily a tool for learning more about the inner workings of bitcoin and gaining some Python knowledge.